mistweaverco/zana-gui/README.md

 <p></p>

 Zana GUI 🕹️.
-Zana 📦 is Mason.nvim 🧱, but maintained by the community 🌈.
+Zana 📦 aims to be like Mason.nvim 🧱, but maintained by the community 🌈.

 Zana is swahili for "tools" or "tooling".